 No matter what kind of shirt you get, make sure that it is ironed and pressed.
 You do not want to show up to jury duty with a wrinkled shirt as that will make you look unkempt.
 If you do not own a clothes iron and an ironing board, then you use the shower steam method.
 Hang your shirt on the back of the bathroom door and turn hot water in the shower or tub on.
 Close the door and let steam build-up for a few minutes.
 The stem will smooth out your shirt and get rid of the major wrinkles.
 This method is not as effective as using an actual clothing iron but it can be useful in a pinch or if you are traveling and don’t have your clothes iron handy.

 The other main issue is to tuck or not to tuck, Personally, we like the neat processional look of a tucked-in button-up, but some business casual shirts are explicitly designed to be worn untucked.
 You have some leeway on this option.
 If you do decide to go untucked, make sure that the ends of the shirt are properly ironed and not wrinkled.
+You don't want to feel limiting in your jury duty clothes.

 The main thing to keep in mind with shoes is no open-toe shoes.
 That means no sandals, no flip-flops, and (God forbid) no Crocs.
 You do not need an ultra-fancy pair of dress shoes but a pair of casual loafers would be ideal.
 Avoid sneakers and athletic shoes and stay away from bright colors.
 They might be super comfortable but your Asics or Nike running shoes probably won’t go over too well in the courtroom.